oskuuh43/BudgetBarshelf/README.md

-# Alko Cocktail and Spirit Ratings App
+# BudgetBarshelf

 ## Overview

-**alko_app** is a desktop application designed to help users compare alcoholic beverages sold by the Finnish state-owned liquor store, **Alko**.
+**BudgetBarshelf** is a desktop application designed to help users compare alcoholic beverages sold by the Finnish state-owned liquor store, **Alko**.
 The application provides an "all in one" platform for browsing products by value and community ratings, with the added functionality of working as a "cocktail guide", helping you discover cocktails to make with the ingredients you have at home.

 ## Features